SidxA/reduce-daemensionality/README.md

-# plan
+# plan - should be done by late June if possible!

+- extract components from time series
 	- build algorithmic structure to extract "phase" information from time series
 	- setup of differentiating globally by SSA and DiffMap
 - assign phase information to the components by Hilbert Transformation

-# logs

-- global ssa has a problem with unsufficient boundary interpolation at large windows
-- there is still the problem of amplitude reconstruction
+- build Bifurcation models for data creation for testing

 ## ideas